rxi/flux/README.md

 Any number of numerical values in a table can be tweened simultaneously.
 Tweens are started by using the `flux.to()` function.
 This function requires 3
 arguments:
-* `obj` The object which contains the fields to tween
+* `obj` The object which contains the variables to tween
 * `time` The amount of time the tween should take to complete
-* `vars` A table where the keys are the keys in `obj` which should be tweened, and their values are the destination
+* `vars` A table where the keys correspond to the keys in `obj` which should be tweened, and their values correspond to the destination
 ```lua
 -- Moves the ball object to the position 200, 300 over 4 seconds
 flux.to(ball, 4, { x = 200, y = 300 })